 Even if you no longer have a spouse, raising your kid is still a team effort.
 Many Colorado schools have ways to help children recover from the separation in one way or another, so you should consider researching what your kid’s school has to offer to make the recovery process easier on everyone.

 If you are going through a divorce in Colorado, it is important that you understand the law in full so that you can get the outcome you deserve.
-Call for a free consultation with an attorney of Ciancio Ciancio Brown, PC at (303) 395-4773.
+Call for a with a divorce attorney of Ciancio Ciancio Brown, PC at 303-451-0300.